gmc-code/PC-algorithms1/docs/maths_python/divisibility.rst

 Divisibility
 =======================

-| VCMNA282: Use algorithms and related testing procedures to identify and correct errors
+| VCMNA282: level 8: Use algorithms and related testing procedures to identify and correct errors

 * Testing a number for divisibility

 ----------------------------------
 Prime number divisibility tests
 ----------------------------------

 Divibility by 2
 -------------------